phcs93/progenitor/README.md

 * generate procedural audio
 * upload earth heightmap
 * twitter bot post planet gif every hour
+  * link to app with seed in url

 ## OUT OF SCOPE (for now)
 * render a solar system